 Curating a list of journalists whose beats are relevant to your brand — and calibrating your pitch to fit with their sensibilities — takes time and effort.
 But it’s worth it.

-Tell a Simple, Specific Story
+2. Tell a Simple, Specific Story

 Reporters are interested in stories, not topics.
 Boilerplate press releases, lists of new product features or nebulous opinions held by executives are not stories — even if they seem related to the reporter’s beat.
 To increase the odds of getting media coverage, pitch your startup within the context of a larger trend or story.

 Christina Shatzen, head of communications at Haus, puts it this way: “Part of it is taking a step back and thinking about how we can be additive to things that are naturally happening in the space, versus trying to constantly frame the story around Haus specifically. ...
 It’s more interesting to be part of a bigger narrative that shows where culture is headed.”

-Provide Unique Data
+3. Provide Unique Data

 Another way to increase your chances of getting media attention is by providing original data about emerging trends, said Victoria Chow, communications lead at Public.
 Data adds authority to anecdotes, verifies fads, debunks widely held assumptions and makes for a more compelling read.
 For those reasons, media outlets are often more receptive to accepting pitches that contain original data.

-Startups can find original data by conducting surveys or examining the behaviors and activities of their users.
+Companies find original data by conducting surveys or examining the behaviors and activities of their users.
 Those insights can be sharpened into compelling story angles that media outlets find interesting.

 The quickest way to get media attention is to buy an email list and blast everyone on it with pitches.
 But a more sustainable approach is to find relevant reporters and develop relationships with them.

-Check in with reporters from time to time, even if you don’t have anything to pitch.
-Ask how you can be helpful.
-Offer to be a resource.
+So check in with reporters from time to time, even if you don’t have anything to pitch.
+Ask how you can be helpful and offer to be a resource.
 You never know when they are going to write something you’re a fit for.